OracleMythix/DuoRain/README.md

 ## 🚀 Usage

-Before first use, retrieve your **JWT token** from your browser console while logged into Duolingo:
+Before first use, retrieve your **JWT token** from your browser console while logged into Duolingo by pasting the code below:

 ```js
 document.cookie.match(new RegExp('(^| )jwt_token=([^;]+)'))[0].slice(11)